llsoftsec/llsoftsecbook/book.md

 #### General schema for cache covert channels

-An attentative reader may have noticed that the concrete named attacks above follow a similar 3-step pattern.
+An attentive reader may have noticed that the concrete named attacks above follow a similar 3-step pattern.
 Indeed, [@Weber2021] describes this general pattern and uses it to automatically discover more side-channels that follow this 3-step pattern.
 They describe the general pattern as being: